LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 how to write efficient Logtalk predicates.

 The Logtalk compiler adds an hidden execution-context argument to all entity predicates.
-When a predicate makes no calls to either execution-context predicates or message-sending control constructs and is neither a meta-predicate or a coinductive predicate, the execution-context argument is simply passed around.
+In the common case where a predicate makes no calls to the execution-context predicates and message-sending control constructs and is neither a meta-predicate nor a coinductive predicate, the execution-context argument is simply passed between goals.
 In this case, with most backend Prolog VMs, the cost of this extra argument is null or negligible.
 When the execution-context argument needs to be accessed (e.g. to fetch the value of *self* for a :ref:`control_send_to_self_1` call) there may be a small inherent overhead due to the implicit unifications.